SideChannelMarvels/JeanGrey/README.md

 ## Usage

-It takes a file of recorded outputs, optionally preceded by inputs (which will be ignored), e.g. for AES:
+It takes a file of recorded outputs, optionally preceded by inputs (which will be ignored).
+First record must be with the correct output, to be used as reference.
+E.g. for AES:

 ```python
 #!/usr/bin/env python3